anthonyweidai/anthonyweidai.github.io/README.md

 # Other bugs fixing advice

+## Bundler v2 is running, but your lockfile was generated with v1.
+Installing Bundler v1 and restarting using that version.

+Delete  Gemfile.lock

 ## Why I can not see icon images such as GitHub icon when I deploy my page?

 The cause of the problem is that html webpage cannot find the icons.